EasyGraph-Hypergraph

 # There is no default feature vector for this dataset.
 Users can generate their own features.

-# Here we use random initialisation to generate 100-dimensional node feature vectors
+# Here we use random initialization to generate 100-dimensional node feature vectors

 trivago_clicks = eg.trivago_clicks()